 Hearing and resolving all issues sensitively, fairly, and with discretion should be an item on school staff’s regular agenda.

 As David-Delves reminds us, teacher retention starts with teacher recruitment.
 “If I’m a marginalized teacher, I’m particularly vulnerable to exploitation.
 So when I’m job hunting, I want to know what are you doing to not exploit me?
 I want to know what my supports will be.”
+Understanding and respecting each student's gender identity in educational settings is also crucial, as it fosters an inclusive environment that benefits both teachers and students.

 If you’ve thoughtfully examined every aspect of a teacher’s journey, with the professional help of a consultant to see what you might have missed, you’ll be on your way to making your school a place where valuable teachers will want to stay.
+High teacher turnover negatively impacts student achievement, making it essential to implement retention strategies to support both teachers and students.